 “There is a misconception among many adults that vaccines are just for children,” said Dr. Daniel Skiest, chief, Infectious Disease Division at Baystate Medical Center.
 “There has been much in the news lately about children getting their recommended vaccines in time for school.
-The truth is, it’s not just kids, you never outgrow the need for immunizations,” he added.
+The truth is, it’s not just kids.
+You never outgrow the need for immunizations.”

 Dr. Skiest noted it goes without saying that all adults should be immunized against the flu.

 The vast majority of adults can safely receive vaccines.
-However, occasionally patients may be allergic to a vaccine component and live vaccines should not be given to people with weakened immune systems or to pregnant women,” said Dr. Skiest.
+However, occasionally patients may be allergic to a vaccine component and live vaccines should not be given to people with weakened immune systems or to pregnant women.

-“That is why it is so important for you to talk with your healthcare provider to determine which vaccines are right for you,” he said.
+“That is why it is so important for you to talk with your healthcare provider to determine which vaccines are right for you,” Dr. Skiest said.

 All adults should also get a one-time dose of Tdap vaccine to protect against tetanus, diphtheria, and pertussis (whooping cough) if they did not receive this vaccine as an adolescent.
 After receiving Tdap, all adults should receive a Td booster every 10 years to protect against tetanus, which can be caused by a harmful bacteria in the environment that can enter through broken skin.